 Age-related Macular Degeneration (AMD) is the leading cause of blindness in Americans 60 and older.
 The disease causes cells in the macula to die.
 There are two types of age-related macular degeneration – dry and wet.
 Wet macular degeneration occurs when abnormal blood vessels grow under the macula causing them to leak blood and fluid.
 Dry macular degeneration occurs when light-sensitive cells start to slowly break down.

 Macular Degeneration Treatments

-Treatment of Macular Degeneration can slow vision loss, but not restore it.
+Treatment of macular degeneration can slow vision loss but cannot restore it.
 Preventive measures include the following:

 - Taking certain vitamin supplements

 - Injecting anti-angiogenic drugs into the eye to block new blood vessels from developing

 - Laser therapy to destroy actively growing abnormal blood vessels

 - Photodynamic laser therapy, a two-step treatment, to absorb abnormal blood vessels

 If you have symptoms of macular degeneration or have a family history of this disease and would like to make an appointment, please contact Retina Consultants of Alabama.